Community Code of Conduct

 - We acknowledge the multidimensionality of privilege in order to mitigate its harmful effects on others and the ways it limits perspective.

-- No member of the M3 community should face discrimination on the basis of age, skin tone, race, ability, ethnicity, gender identity, sexual orientation, socio-economic status, political affiliation, religion, education level, citizenship, or lived experience.
+- No member of the M3 community should face discrimination on the basis of age, skin tone, race, ability, body size, ethnicity, gender identity, sexual orientation, socio-economic status, political affiliation, religion, education level, citizenship, or lived experience.

 - M3 prohibits harassment, unsolicited physical contact, unwanted sexual advances, threats of violence, intimidation, or offensive remarks towards anyone.

-Student & Teacher Relationship
+Student & Teacher Relationships

 - Students and teachers should consider avoiding dual relationships with one another (e.g., student and teacher as romantic partners), in order to avoid exploitation of the trust and power difference inherent in student-teacher relationships.